denvrdata/denvrdemos/yara/README.md

 ![WebUI Connections](assets/images/webui-connections.png)

 We'll see that our OpenAI API endpoint is pointed to `http://nim:8000/v1`.
 The password doesn't matter, but Open WebUI requires it.

 ### Documents

-As previously mentioned, we've already provided our public Denvr docs at `/data/docs` inside the container.
+As mentioned, we've already provided our public Denvr docs inside the container at `/data/docs`.
-Before we can have our AI assistant reference these documents, we need to tell Open WebUI to scan these documents and store the embeddings in a vector database.
+Before our AI assistant can reference these documents, we must tell Open WebUI to scan them and store the embeddings in a vector database.
 Thankfully, Open WebUI already comes with a default embedding model and a vector database.
 From the *'settings'* tab shown earlier, navigate to the **"Documents"** page.